Fantasy Talk with Andy Holloway of The Fantasy Footballers

 I truly want to thank Andy Holloway for taking the time to answer my questions.
 Go check out thefantasyfootballers.com, subscribe to The Fantasy Footballers podcast and grab the Ultimate Draft Kit.
 Also, go follow the guys on Twitter at @andyholloway / @jasonffl / @FFHitman

 Everyone have fun watching the Draft tonight and as always, GO BIRDS!!

 PHOTO CREDIT: THE FANTASY FOOTBALLERS // ANDY HOLLOWAY

-Rick Kern #footclan, Adam Schefter, Alshon Jefferey, Alshon Jeffery, andy holloway, Carson Wentz, CeeDee Lamb, Chiefs, dallas goeddert, Doug Pederson, fantasy football, Henry Ruggs III, jason moore, Jerry Jeudy, JJ Arcega-Whiteside, mike wright, Miles Sanders, NFL Draft, Philadelphia Eagles, reality sports online, the fantasy footballers, the fantasy footballers podcast, ultimate draft kit, Zach Ertz
+Rick Kern #footclan, Adam Schefter, Alshon Jefferey, Alshon Jeffery, andy holloway, Carson Wentz, CeeDee Lamb, Chiefs, dallas goeddert, Doug Pederson, fantasy football, Henry Ruggs III, jason moore, Jerry Jeudy, JJ Arcega-Whiteside, mike wright, Miles Sanders, NFL Draft, reality sports online, the fantasy footballers, the fantasy footballers podcast, ultimate draft kit, Zach Ertz